PoisotLab/ms_metaweb_perspectives/README.md

-Graph embedding is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space, usually of a lower dimension, whilst maximally retaining key properties of the graph.
+Graph embedding is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space, usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
 Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to posess a shared sstructural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
 Indeed, previous work by @Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.

 The popularity of graph embedding techniques in machine learning is rather
 intuitive: while graphs are discrete objects, machine learning techniques tend